In a Nutshell – Presentations in the Solutions Hub

 This session will focus on how leading players in the healthcare sector deal with the various voluntary and mandatory certification options, as well as the added value that can arise for those players through the use of corresponding certificates.

-Q&A session for the Solutions Hub
+Open Q&A session for the _Solutions Hub